HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 2.md

 License holders cannot share their commission with an unlicensed person, including by giving them a referral fee.
 ## Presumption of Doing Real Estate (475.43, F.S.)
 If you advise someone on their real estate dealings, you or your broker could be held liable.
+## Exempt from licensing  (475.011 F.S.)
+### Property Owners
+- The owner of a property, whether that's a person or a firm, can manage or perform other real estate activities for their own property (or properties) without a license.
+- Also includes officers of corporation buying and selling as long as they dont commission for it
+- Non-licensed property owners selling their own property can only receive as much of the profit as the amount they own, proportionally.
+So if you own 60% of a property, and you sell it yourself, you can only get a maximum of 60% of the profit.
+Otherwise, you're technically being compensated for performing real estate services for others.

+### Court-Appointed Individuals
+-